The Commissioner criticised the Home Office and accused officials of 'dragging their feet' when it came to reforming current regulations.

 Home Secretary Yvette Cooper and Metropolitan Police Commissioner Sir Mark Rowley at a visit to Lewisham Police Station last July (Jeff Moore/PA via AP, Pool)

-He said: “Throughout this whole process I’ve seen complete commitment and support from Suella Braverman, James Cleverly and Yvette Cooper to get this fixed.
+He then said: “Throughout this whole process I’ve seen complete commitment and support from Suella Braverman, James Cleverly and Yvette Cooper to get this fixed.

 “I’m disappointed that officials have dragged their feet.”